TobleroneBill/Unity1stPersonPlatformer/README.md

 worked, and couldn't find a good substitute for that enthusiasm once I finished making my character movement.

 So yeah, spaghetti scripting and low poly but proof is still proof

+This is a video where I do my best to explain things lol (IT GOES REALLY WELL 😘 😘 😘 ): https://youtu.be/PhmFnZkPurg